Advice and Tips for Parents of Addicted Children

-The National Institute on Drug Abuse (NIDA) reports that nearly one out of every four 18-20-year-olds abused an illicit substance in the past month.
-Further, the Substance Abuse and Mental Health Services Association (SAMHSA) found that more than 20 million people in the US have a substance use disorder, 24 million people currently use illicit drugs, and 16.5 million people are heavy alcohol drinkers.
+The National Institute on Drug Abuse (NIDA) reports that nearly 1 out of every 4 18-20-year-olds abused an illicit substance in the past month.
+Furthermore, the Substance Abuse and Mental Health Services Association (SAMHSA) found that more than 20 million people in the U.S. have a substance use disorder, 24 million people currently use illicit drugs, and 16.5 million people are heavy alcohol drinkers.

 Included here is a list of the best tips for parents of addicted children to follow.
 By utilizing these strategies, you can provide your child with the stability and understanding needed to aid in their treatment and recovery.